320osm123-dev/Vision-Based-Robotic-Hand-Avatar-Simulation-using-a-Shadow-Dexterous-Hand-Inspired-Model/README.md

   <img src="assets/05_tracking_comparison.png" width="400">
 </p>

-The tracking comparison graph compares the fingertip displacement of the human hand and the MuJoCo Shadow Hand.
+The tracking comparison graph shows the displacement of the human fingertip and the MuJoCo Shadow Hand fingertip over time.

-The robot hand displacement changed according to the grasping and opening motion of the human hand.
-This shows that the landmark-based motion values were successfully converted into Shadow Hand avatar motion.
+In this graph, the similarity between the human trajectory and the robot trajectory indicates how well the robot hand follows the input hand motion.
+If the two curves increase and decrease at similar timing, it means that the actuator mapping successfully reproduces the overall motion trend.

-Since the human hand and Shadow Hand have different joint structures and link lengths, the trajectories are not completely identical.
-Therefore, the main evaluation focus was the overall tracking trend rather than exact position matching.
+The difference between the two curves represents tracking mismatch caused by the structural difference between the human hand and the Shadow Hand.
+Therefore, this graph was used to check whether the robot hand follows the general motion pattern rather than perfectly matching the exact fingertip position.

 ---